WSMorrison/BricksThenMadeNow/README.md

   - A limited availabilty package of the downloadable instructions, all the bricks included in the ModernSet, plus the vintage set it was based on.
     - A user customer will not have to build the modern model as a rainbow warrior, or hunt everywhere for just the right parts.
     - The user will also be able to collect the vintage set.
-      - Vintage sets can be hard to build with all vintage bricks.
+      - Vintage sets can be hard to find with all vintage bricks.
         - Many parts are no longer available in particular colors, or were only available in that color or printing in the one set.
         - Some parts are no longer made at all.
         - Some colors have changed - famously, Lego changed their grays in 2004.
 This can make it difficult to recreate or purchase a complete old set.
 A good example is Lego 6357 Stunt 'Copter N' Truck, even the BTMN office model didn't have all the gray parts in Light Gray instead of Light Bluish Gray until recently.